egecavusoglu/stock-market-simulator/Readme.md

 # Stock Market Simulator

 Launch your stock exchange server and API in your local.
-Develop your trading algorithms without with ease.
+Develop your trading algorithms with ease.

 You can consume the stock market HTTP server via REST and websocket.